piku/piku/docs/raspbian-9.4-stretch.md

 ```
 ## Setting up the `piku` user

 `piku` requires a separate user account to run.
-To create a new user with the right group membership (we're using the built-in `www-data` group because it's generally thought of as a less-privileged group), enter the following commands:
+To create a new user with the right group membership (we're using the built-in `www-data` group because it's generally thought of as a less-privileged group).
+This user (`piku`) _is not supposed to login to your system_.
+Instead, you'll interact with `piku` via SSH, and set things up by using `su`.

+To create the `piku` user account, enter the following commands:

 ```bash
 # pick a username